OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-data-validation.md

 ---
 title: Add data validation to Excel ranges
-description: 'Learn how the Excel JavaScript APIs enable your add-in to add automatic data validation to tables, columns, rows, and other ranges in a workbook.' ms.date: 02/16/2022 ms.localizationpriority: medium
+description: Learn how the Excel JavaScript APIs enable your add-in to add automatic data validation to tables, columns, rows, and other ranges in a workbook. ms.date: 02/16/2022 ms.localizationpriority: medium
 ---